ISBN: 9781881471684

 Detective Sentences is an exciting and challenging collection.
 Whether in prose or poetry, Barbara Henning’s formal inventiveness has given her apparently autobiographical material a power never found in purely confessional writing.
 Her vision of an unreasonable world (our very own) is very intelligent, very intense, sometimes funny, always disturbing.

-—Harry Matthews
+—Harry Mathews

 Barbara Henning’s Detective sentences are fastened with empathy.
 Lived sorrow for our failures to connect and a tender knowledge of human potential is the larger sense these discrete and enignmatic sentences illuminate.
 Like the outline of a body, her phrases impart the residue, memory’s investigative unveiling process, here in this house inside a house/ with a spider tatooed over your breastbone